 The part that wasn’t a dream come true: Van Halen with Gary Cherone was not Van Halen with Sammy Hagar, nor was it Van Halen with David Lee Roth.
 The album tanked, the tour ended, and I needed to make something happen before my career arc mirrored the band’s.

 I landed a job as the editor of an online city guide in Phoenix, and used that position to leapfrog into a full-time gig as a work-from-home music journalist based in the Boston area.

-In 2010, my wife and I decided to move our family from Massachusetts to her home state of Pennsylvania (where she’s from, and where our votes mean more than they did in Massachusetts).
-Surprisingly, our son and daughter — who, at the time of our move, were 7 and 5, respectively — still consider themselves Bostonians, and are die-hard Red Sox fans.
-I consider this evidence that I’m an excellent father.
+In 2010, my wife and I decided to move our family from Massachusetts to her home state of Pennsylvania—where, for what it’s worth, our votes mean more than they did in Massachusetts; that’s not why we moved, but it is a mantra that I’ve adopted to help ease the pain of my yearning to return to the Boston area.
+(Surprisingly, our son and daughter—who, at the time of our move, were 7 and 5, respectively—still consider themselves Bostonians, and are die-hard Red Sox fans.
+I consider this evidence that I’m an excellent father.)